ONSdigital/dp-developer-site/static/bots/index.md

 If you exceed these limits, the API will return a `429 Too Many Requests` HTTP status code and a `Retry-After` header containing the number of seconds until you may try your request again.

-The ONS expects that you programmatically respect the Retry-After header and back-off your polling accordingly.
-If this is not respected, our algorithms will automatically impose a total block to our services for anything up to 24 hours.

 Your tooling should respect the `Retry-After` header and pause your requests for the specified duration.
 If this is not respected our algorithms may impose a block to our services for up to 1 hour.

+We reserve the right to change our rate limits at any time and without prior notice.
 Read more in our [fair usage policy](TODO)

 ## Constructing a good User-Agent for bot usage